What Do We Know Now?

 Infants born with Trisomy 18 usually are small in size at birth.
 There is a recognizable pattern of physical features that often allows the health professional to make the diagnosis of the syndrome (genetic testing must be done to confirm diagnosis).
 These physical findings are not medically significant but provide clues.
 They include: prominence to the back part of the head, short eyelid fissures, small mouth and jaw, external ear variations, clenched fist with index finger overlapping the third, and 5th finger overlapping the 4th, small fingernails, underdeveloped or altered thumbs, short sternum (breastbone), club feet and redundant skin at the back of the neck.

 (the last two terms are usually not used at the present time)

 The major impact of Trisomy 18 is a predisposition to congenital malformations (birth defects), a high incidence of infant mortality, and developmental and motor disability in older infants and children.

 The congenital malformations involve the medically significant findings mentioned above as well as the presence of some internal or external birth defects.
 The most common and important is a defect of the heart.
 Over 90% of children with Trisomy 18 will have a congenital heart malformation; these include:

-- Ventricular septal defect (VSD), an opening between the lower chambers of the heart which prevents the heart from pumping blood correctly (a heart murmur is generally heard from this finding)
+- Ventricular septal defect (VSD) which is an opening between the lower chambers of the heart which prevents the heart from pumping blood correctly (a heart murmur is generally heard from this finding);

-Important and common birth defects in Trisomy 18
+Important and common birth defects seen in Trisomy 18:

 - Congenital heart defects 90%